 - What if I don’t like the device or can’t figure it out?

-Our devices – walkers, wheelchairs, power scooters, lift chairs – are designed to address very specific needs and enhance total mobility.
+Our mobility aids – walkers, wheelchairs, power scooters, lift chairs – are designed to address very specific needs and enhance total mobility.
 Within each of those categories, your individual situation also matters a great deal.

 Avoid the most common mistakes

-· Home layout and day-to-day activities.
+- Home layout and day-to-day activities.
 Although your device will grant you greater mobility, it can’t alter the layout of your residence or change your daily activities.
-Make sure you clearly understand those before deciding what type of device you might want to purchase.
+Make sure you clearly understand those before deciding what type of aid you might want to purchase.

-· Importance of maintenance.
-For most devices, you can do your routine maintenance and repairs at home.
+- Importance of maintenance.
+For most mobility aids, you can do your routine maintenance and repairs at home.
 However, ensure you get professional service and maintenance every six months or so.

 Independent Living Specialists delivers total mobility solutions, innovation and customer satisfaction.
-Our more than 150 staff collectively work to ensure each customer is always attended to with absolute professionalism and attention to detail.
+Our more than 150 staff collectively work to ensure the best outcomes and that each customer is always attended to with absolute professionalism and attention to detail.
 When you or your family need equipment, no matter what age, Independent Living Specialists should be your first port of call.